 It’s been said that Arsenal needs one truly great attacker, a natural goalscorer like Erling Haaland, in the 2024/2025 season.

 But Mikel Arteta seems happy with his options for now.
 Arsenal has plenty of attacking depth.
-Only Bukayo Saka played 30+ games last season as a right inside-forward.
+Only Bukayo Saka played 30+ games in the 24/25 as a right inside-forward.
 Meanwhile, Kai Havertz, Gabriel Jesus, Edward Nketiah and Leandro Trossard took turns playing as the central forward.

 Gabriel Martinelli often played on the left but was replaced by the same players listed previously on nearly half of the occasions.